An Overview of Plastic Recycling

-The recycling of plastic bottles has been made mandatory in several U.S. states including California, Connecticut, Massachusetts, New Jersey, North Carolina, Pennsylvania, and Wisconsin.
+Programs that encourage or require the recycling of plastic bottles have been instituted in several U.S. states including California, Connecticut, Massachusetts, New Jersey, North Carolina, Pennsylvania, and Wisconsin.
 Please follow the respective links to find the detailed of plastic recycling laws in each state.

 Recycling is critical to effective end-of-life plastic management.
 Increasing recycling rates have resulted from greater public awareness and the increased effectiveness of recycling operations.
 Operational efficiency will be supported by ongoing investment in research and development.

 Recycling of a greater range of post-consumer plastic products and packaging will further boost recycling and divert more end-of-life plastic wastes from landfills.
 Industry and policymakers can also help stimulate recycling activity by requiring or incentivizing the use of recycled resin versus virgin plastics.

 Plastic Recycling Industry Associations

 Plastic recycling industry associations are the bodies responsible for promoting plastic recycling, enabling members to build and maintain relationships among plastic recyclers, and lobbying with government and other organizations to help create the best possible environment for the plastic recycling industry.

 The Association of Plastic Recyclers (APR): APR represents the international plastic recycling industry.
 It represents its members which include plastic recycling companies of all sizes, consumer plastic product companies, plastic recycling equipment manufacturers, testing laboratories and organizations that are committed to the advancement and success of plastic recycling.
 APR has multiple education programs to update its members about the latest plastic recycling technologies and developments.